dotnet/csharpstandard/standard/types.md

 - *maybe null*: The value of the expression may evaluate to null.
 - *maybe default*: The value of the expression may evaluate to the default value for that type.
-- *not null*: The value of the expression definitely won't evaluate to null.
+- *not null*: The value of the expression isn't null.

 The null state of an expression is determined by the compiler using static flow analysis.